The nostalgic sounds of Hustling Hinkler were heard at the 2019 National Veteran Vehicle Rally picnic at the Botanic Gardens in Bundaberg.

 “Things were a lot more subdued and harder to come by, they were times when you just put a new ribbon on your old hat, or a button on the skirt to make it new again,” Bev said.

-- Earlier news: Community fills main street for Gaslight Parade
+- Other news: Community fills main street for Gaslight Parade